 Ashwagandha is an ancient medicinal herb with various possible health benefits.

 Study findings suggest that it may help reduce anxiety and stress, support restful sleep, and even improve cognitive functioning in certain populations.

-Ashwagandha is considered relatively safe for most people.
+Ashwagandha is likely safe for most people in the short term.
 However, it’s not appropriate for everyone, so it’s important to talk with a healthcare professional before adding ashwagandha to your routine.

 Just one thing

 Try this today: Here are more ideas to help you reduce stress: